nb23506/Assignment-5/README.md

 and age.
 7. Display the user details below the form using the getName() and getAge() methods.
+8. Upload your PHP files in your respective folder :Assignment5_Part3

 Test your code by executing it and ensure that the expected output is displayed.
 You can check how the correct webpage with the solution should look like from http://172.21.82.208/gift/class7/solution/part3/index.php